stephaneVercouillieBMID/slate/source/index.html.md

 >## Is ` GET` request supported?
 No, only `POST` request is supported.

->## Why App2Backend communication exists but a App2B2B connection does not?
+>## Why App-to-Backend communication exists but a App to B2B connection does not?
 We are sending the user information not through an app but through a highly authenticated server (which implies to put in place necessary measure to protect the data confidentiality)

 This condition implies the need to put in place a back-end layer on your side.